Taking Back the Cities Tour: UK & Ireland Arena Tour

-Ahead of the Snow Patrol's UK & Ireland Arena Tour, the band played a one-off intimate show at the Apple iTunes Store on Regent Street, London on Friday 13 February.
+Ahead of the Snow Patrol's UK & Ireland Arena Tour, the band played a one-off intimate show at the Apple Store on Regent Street in London on Friday 13 February.
 The performance was released as a live EP called iTunes Live from London on the iTunes Store a week later.

 Snow Patrol kicked off their UK & Ireland Arena Tour on 22 February 2009 at the Bournemouth International Centre in Bournemouth.
 The tour lasted one month and featured a number of support acts.
 The band's website reported that the band had hand-picked their favorite new artists to support them on the tour.
 Longtime friend of the band Miriam Kaufmann toured with the band and sang lead female vocals on "Set the Fire to the Third Bar", which originally featured Martha Wainwright.
 On 9 March, Gary Lightbody & Nathan Connolly appeared as guests in Iain Archer's set at the Ulster Hall, Belfast, which was hosting "Do You Remember the First Time?" a one-off event by BBC Across The Line.
 Lightbody wrote a blog about the other artists that appeared at the event later.
 The last show of the tour had the band's friends & family and the Northern Irish Football squad in the 9,000 strong audience.
 The band played to an estimated 200,000 fans on the tour, which is their biggest to date.

 The tour constantly featured the sixteen-minute-long "The Lightning Strike" as an encore.
-For the performance, a high definition sixteen-minute animation was played on a 60×40 ft projection screen as visual, as the band performed the song.
-The animation featured origami in the style that appeared on the album artwork for A Hundred Million Suns.
+For the performance, a high definition sixteen-minute animation was played on a 60×40 ft projection screen as the band performed the song.
+The animation featured origami in the style that appears on the album artwork for A Hundred Million Suns.
 The film was created by Undabo Studios and Atticus Finch and took three months to make.